Rheumatoid arthritis (RA) is a systemic autoimmune disease that affects the joints and other body organs.

 Your doctor will do a physical exam in order to make an anemia diagnosis.
 They’ll listen to your heart and lungs and may press on your abdomen to feel the size and shape of your liver and spleen.

 Doctors also use blood tests to make a diagnosis, including:

 Once your doctor knows the cause of your anemia, they can start treating it.
 One way to treat RA-related anemia is to directly treat the RA by decreasing inflammation in your body.

-People with low iron levels can also benefit from iron supplements.
-Still, too much iron can create other serious medical problems.
+People with low iron levels can benefit from iron supplements, but too much iron can create other serious medical problems.

 Though it’s rarely used, a drug called erythropoietin can be used to stimulate bone marrow to produce more red blood cells.

 It’s important to treat anemia as soon as it develops.
 The lack of oxygen in your blood makes your heart work harder to pump more blood through your body.
-Anemia that isn’t treated can lead to irregular heartbeat, or arrhythmia, or if severe, a heart attack.
+Anemia that isn’t treated can lead to irregular heartbeat (arrhythmia) or, if severe, a heart attack.

 Preventing RA flare-ups can make it less likely you’ll develop anemia.
 Seeing your doctor for regular check-ups is recommended when you have a chronic disease like RA.
 Your doctor can order blood tests to check for anemia.

 Anemia is very easy to treat.
 Prompt treatment can help to prevent the symptoms associated with anemia, including serious heart problems.